-- Everyone Has Standards: Annika was willing willing to use a False Rape Accusation on Denny as revenge for not falling in love with her, but after realizing how Eve's parents were using her to gain custody of Zoey, as well as how miserably Denny would be without Zoey, she drops the charges.
+- Everyone Has Standards: Annika was willing to use a False Rape Accusation on Denny as revenge for not falling in love with her, but after realizing how Eve's parents were using her to gain custody of Zoey, as well as how miserable Denny would be without Zoey, she drops the charges.

 - False Rape Accusation: Annika, one of Eve's teenage cousins, tries to get Denny to fall in love with her by taking off her clothes in his presence.
 He sternly tells her to stop and drives her home.
 When he tries to battle Eve's parents for custody of Zoey, they get Annika to say he raped her.
 However, after learning how miserable he is without Zoey, she drops the (false) charges.

 - Green-Eyed Monster: While there are some warm moments between Enzo and Eve, he resents how much of Denny's attention she takes up and isn't afraid to admit it.

 - Ill Girl: Eve, who loses a battle against cancer.